 Born in Brisbane, Alicia began training with coach David Urquhart when she was just nine years old.
 She began her swimming career as a backstroke swimmer and then became a freestyle swimmer, before finally settling on butterfly and the individual medley.
 Her talent was evident at an early age.

-Alicia moved to Canberra in 2006 to train at the AIS and pursue her childhood dream of competing at the Olympics.
+Alicia moved to Canberra in 2006 to train at the AIS and pursue her childhood dream of competing at the Olympic Games.
 Her dream came true at age 20, when she competed at the Beijing 2008 Olympic Games, finishing fifth in the 200m individual medley final.

-Alicia emerged from the Beijing Olympics as one of Australia’s future swimming stars.
+Alicia emerged from the Beijing Olympic Games as one of Australia’s future swimming stars.
 Not only did her hard work and determination see her come home from Beijing an Olympian, but also as an Olympic finalist.

 AIS Swimming head coach Shannon Rollason said, ‘To make an Olympic final in your first Olympics is an achievement in itself but to finish fifth against the world’s best argues well for Alicia, come [this] the London 2012 Olympic Games.’